In the modern age, you simply can’t afford to be inauthentic. It is too expensive. Not money expensive, but brain expense (choice) and time expensive.

 This is partly why it is strategically valuable for a CEO to be a personality.
 Elon can respond quickly, snarkily for Tesla.
 Telsa PR cannot (really).
 Simply put, your brands needs a Mickey Mouse and that character better be good at Twitter.
 If not, you’ll fall out of public grace as “too corporate”.
 This is just the reality of things.

 Crafting a beautiful image takes a lot of time.
 It is difficult.
 The Instagram famous do it as a full-time job.
 And it is a job to look exciting all the time.
 But it is not a job to look “natural”.
 So if you can be natural and tell your truth quickly; you will build up a stream of content behind you.
 And in the world we live in where having ignorable content has zero cost… you want a long stream!

 If you are an Apple or a Google, you can have a big downside risk for having a negative message.
-You have to be more calculated.
+You have to be more calculated (? not sure about this ?).
 But if you are small, no one cares about you.
 You publish in an atmosphere where you can control your own destiny and delete/revise.
 The big brands are under constant scrutiny and cannot do that!

 What this means…

 On some level, it means you will be lighter in spirit if wear the clothes you want and swear if you are inclined.
 You may need to sacrifice these things because of your job, social morays, or otherwise.
 This just means you have downside risk (fear).
 You will never truly find opportunities in these little lies that you tell society; only safeties.

 “I can’t do that,” someone might think.
 They have a job to protect.
 They are part of a community.
 This just means you have downside risk (fear) – maybe rightfully so.
 You will never find freedom in these little lies that you tell society; only safety.
 And too much safety over time leaves you fragile.